Is There a Dimmer Outlook Ahead for Party City Holdco Inc. (PRTY)?

-Party City Holdco Inc. (NYSE:PRTY) went down by -4.36% from its latest closing price compared to the recent 1-year high of $11.06.
-The company’s stock price has collected -16.97% of loss in the last five trading sessions.
-Press Release reported on 01/19/22 that Canadian Tire Corporation Named Most Sustainable Retailer Among Canadian Peers on Corporate Knights’ ‘Global 100 Most Sustainable Corporations’
+Party City Holdco Inc. (NYSE:PRTY) went down by -4.57% from its latest closing price compared to the recent 1-year high of $11.06.
+The company’s stock price has collected -8.92% of loss in the last five trading sessions.

 Is It Worth Investing in Party City Holdco Inc. (NYSE :PRTY) Right Now?